 - McMillan K & J Weyer (2011) How to Write Dissertations and Project Reports.
 2nd Edition.
 Prentice Hall.

-The research papers are provided, in a separate 'Casebook', as examples of the various research techniques taught in the module, and you will be directed to look at them when relevant in the unit text.
+Examples of the various research techniques taught in the module will be illustrated using case studies – you will be directed to look at them when relevant in the unit text.

 Virtual learning environment

 You will have access to the VLE, which is a web-accessed study centre.
 Via the VLE, you can communicate with your assigned academic tutor, administrators and other students on the module using discussion forums.
 The VLE also provides access to the module Study Guide and assignments, as well as a selection of electronic journals available on the University of London Online Library.